congratulations on enrolling in Speech and Singing for Actors

 For more information on course dates and times please refer to the Classes page.

 Participants will be expected to complete homework outside of course hours, so please leave yourself some free time over the three days.

 The venue for this class is the Howard Fine Acting Studio, located at 8 Munster Terrace, North Melbourne, 3051.

 Please note that with all Speech and Singing for Actors classes there is a STRICT NO LATECOMERS policy and that any absenteeism from this intensive 3-day workshop is not permitted, NO EXCEPTIONS.
 Students that arrive late or miss class will not be permitted to join the class, and we are unable provide a refund on any course fees in this case.

-The full course fee for SFA Level 1 is $575.
-By this stage of enrolment, you should have either paid your deposit, or the entire course fee upfront.
+By this stage of the enrolment process, you should have paid either a deposit, or the full course fee upfront.